-What do you do when you have to move your place of residence for a considerable distance to another part of the country or even out of the country and have to move your entire succulent collection with you?
+What do you do when you have to move your place of residence for a considerable distance to another part of the country or even out of the country and move your entire succulent collection with you?

-3. If there are no restrictions about moving your succulents in their pots, soil and all, you can wrap each plant, pot and soil in two or more layers of newspaper and pack them, right side up, into cartons provided by the movers.
-Large plants on the bottom, progressively smaller and lighter ones on top.
+3. If there are no restrictions about moving your succulents in their pots, soil and all, you can wrap each plant, pot, and soil in two or more layers of newspaper and pack them, right side up, into cartons provided by the movers—large plants on the bottom, progressively smaller and lighter ones on top.

-6. On each box of succulents ready for moving, affix a large piece of white paper and with a heavy hand and a marking pen write PLANTS – PERISHABLE on each box.
+6. On each box of succulents ready for moving, affix a large piece of white paper, and with a heavy hand and a marking pen, write PLANTS – PERISHABLE on each box.

 7. You must discuss the importance of packing your plants properly with your mover.
 If you do not explain that you are moving perishable plants, they could be packed on the bottom of the van with all your furniture on top of them!!
 Sometimes moving vans move the contents of more than one home in their vans.
 In this case, it is all the more important to arrange with your mover not to put your plants under everything else in the truck.